 On the flip side, too many items in the fridge block the blower, preventing cold air from circulating in the unit.
 This allows the items to warm up, and you’ll soon find yourself pulling warm beverage from the fridge.

 Plan for Failure

-Perhaps the best tip for a garage fridge is to plan for eventual failure of the unit.
+Perhaps the best tip for a garage fridge or outside refrigerator is to plan for eventual failure of the unit.
 And if possible, keep food prone to spoilage in the kitchen fridge and freezer.
 Also, stock the garage refrigerator with items that won’t spoil if they lose refrigeration.
 Beer and other beverages work great for this, as they are low risk, and help keep the fridge cool if you lose power temporarily.
 (And if you need to crack open one of those beers but don’t have an opener handy, check out these 10 ways to open a beer without an opener.)